hshin-git/GyroM5/README-en.md

 ---
 # Note
-The detalis are below.
+The detali is as follows.

 ## Wiring
-Wiring GyroM5/M5StickC with RC receiver/servo is explained in table below.
+Wire GyroM5/M5StickC to RC receiver/servo units, as explained in the table below.

 |M5StickC |in/out |RC Resciver/Servo |
 |---- |---- |---- |